Rush Limbaugh, the Excellence in Broadcasting Network.

 Here's Sylvia in Clinton Township, New Jersey.

-Hi, Sylvia, thanks for the call.
+Thanks for the call.

 Hi, Rush.

-I just wanted to say that I really regret howard Dean, I really like him, first of all, and I really regret his pitbull rhetoric because it so gets in the way with the important things that he says.
+I really like him, first of all, and I really regret his pitbull rhetoric because it so gets in the way with the important things that he says.

-He's a very shrewd guy, and he says things, but you know, Matt Lauer, instead of right, I suppose, because you didn't play it, instead of letting him talk about the important points though that he makes about pensions and things like that.
+But, you know, Matt Lauer, instead of right, I suppose, because you didn't play it, instead of letting him talk about the important points, though, that he makes about pensions and things like that, he, you know, he just re-run through the list of all the stupid things that he has said.

-But you know, everybody says stupid things.
+But, you know, everybody says stupid things.

-People on the conservative right, yourself, everybody on this radio station spend the entire day 24-7 saying that we have no values, that we're against traditional religion, that we were traitors, uh, extremists on your, you know, you have extremists.
+People on the conservative right, yourself, everybody on this radio station spend the entire day 24-7 saying that we have no values, that we're against traditional religion, that we were traitors, extremists on your, you know, you have extremists.

-Well, now wait a minute.
+Wait a minute.

-Nobody's called you traitors, not that I know of.
+Not that I know of.

-It's never been, it's not it's not been said on this program, it's not allowed.
+It's not been said on this program.

 We don't allow callers.